Estay History, Family Crest & Coats of Arms

 Early Origins of the Estay family

 The surname Estay was first found in Kent at Eastry, a civil parish and ancient Saxon village that dates back to at least the 9th century when it was listed as Eastorege.
 By the time of the Domesday Book of 1086, the place name had evolved to Estrei and literally meant "eastern district or region," from the Old English words "easter" + "ge."

 According to legend, the royal palace of the Saxon kings of Kent stood here.
 Another legend claim that King Ecgberht of Kent (died c.
 673) had his cousins Aethelred and Aethelberht killed within the palace walls.
 And another story claims Thomas Becket hid in Eastry's caves during his escape in 1164.

 Early History of the Estay family

 This web page shows only a small excerpt of our Estay research.
-Another 133 words (10 lines of text) covering the years 1510, 1600, 1106, 1432, 1455, 1487, 1634, 1692, 1640, 1692 and 1711 are included under the topic Early Estay History in all our PDF Extended History products and printed products wherever possible.
+Another 133 words (10 lines of text) covering the years 1510, 1600, 1106, 1432, 1455, 1487, 1634, 1692, 1640, 1692, 1711, 1566 and 1601 are included under the topic Early Estay History in all our PDF Extended History products and printed products wherever possible.

 Estay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Estay family name include Eastday, Eastdye, Eastdai, Estday, Estdye and others.